-Incidence rates and comparison with historical data In mainland France, last week (2025w21), the incidence rate of acute respiratory infection (ARI) cases consulting in general practice was estimated at 98 cases per 100,000 population (95% CI [83; 113]).
-Subject to future data consolidation, this rate has risen slightly over the last two weeks and corresponds to a slightly higher activity level than those usually observed at this time of the year (consolidated data for 2025w20: 80 [69; 91]).
+Incidence rates and comparison with historical data

+In mainland France, last week (2025w22), the incidence rate of acute respiratory infection (ARI) cases consulting in general practice was estimated at 79 cases per 100,000 population (95% CI [65; 93]).

+Subject to future data consolidation, this rate is stable compared to the previous week and corresponds to a similar level of activity to that usually observed at this time of the year (consolidated data for 2025w21: 89 [77; 102]).
 ARI are caused by a variety of respiratory viruses including SARS-CoV-2 (Covid-19), influenza viruses, and other respiratory viruses such as RSV, rhinovirus and metapneumovirus.
 The purpose of ARI surveillance is to monitor outbreaks of these virus.
+Acute diarrhea Low activity in general practice